 Fig. S4 – Supplement to Figure 4.
+Penetration maps.
+Locations of electrode penetrations where neurons were recorded in the two animal subjects.

+Fig. S5 – Supplement to Figure 5.
 Consistent effects of stimulation across tasks.
 Results from the remember-first task are shown, for neurons with significant increase in activation by NB stimulation (n=54 neurons).
-Conventions are the same as Fig. .
+Conventions are the same as Fig. 5A.
 Mean firing rate with and without stimulation is shown during the inter-trial interval, fixation interval, first stimulus presentation involving the best stimulus of each neuron, second stimulus presentation involving the best stimulus of each neuron, and saccade towards best stimulus.

 Fig. S6 – Supplement to Figure 5.
 Consistent effects across subjects.
 A. Mean firing rate with and without NB stimulation is shown for the remember-first task for neurons with significant increase in activation by NB stimulation for monkey GR (n=41 neurons).
 Conditions with the first stimulus appearing in the best location have been pooled together.
-B. As in , for the remember-second task. .
-As in , for the inter-trial interval. .
-As in , for the remember-second task, when no stimulus appeared at the first stimulus interval (null condition, as in Fig. 4F). .
-Distribution of firing rate changes in fixation period after NB stimulation (as in Fig. 3F) for the same monkey.
+B. As in A, for the remember-second task.
+C. As in A, for the inter-trial interval.
+D. As in A, for the remember-second task, when no stimulus appeared at the first stimulus interval (null condition, as in Fig. 4F).
+E. Distribution of firing rate changes in fixation period after NB stimulation (as in Fig. 3F) for the same monkey.
+F. Mean Fano factor values (as in Fig. 3G) for the same monkey.
+G-L. As in A-F, for monkey HE (n=13 neurons).

-Fig. – Supplement to Figure .
+Fig. S7 – Supplement to Figure 5.
 Selectivity Index analysis.
 A. Selectivity Index (SI) for the cue (first stimulus) period of the remember-first task.
 Each data point represents the SI of a single neuron during the stimulation (ordinate) and control conditions (abscissa).
 SI is defined as (Max-Min)/(Max+Min) where Max and Min represent the averaged firing rate during the cue period eliciting the maximum and minimum response.
 Most data points fall below the diagonal (dotted line).
 B. SI values during the delay period of the remember-first task.
 C. SI values during the cue period of the remember-second task.
 D. SI values during the delay period of the remember-second task.

 Fig. S8 – Supplement to Figure 5.
 Receiver Operating Characteristic analysis.
 A. Mean value of area under ROC curve across neurons, in the control and stimulation conditions.
 Each point represents the ROC value determined based on the distribution of firing rates elicited in trials when the first stimulus appeared in the best location for each neuron, vs. trials in which the first stimulus appeared in the worst location for the neuron.
-This calculation was performed at different time points across the trial, to produce the two traces. .
-Area under the ROC curve for the first stimulus in the remember-second task. .
-Area under the ROC curve for the second stimulus in the remember-first task. .
-Area under the ROC curve for the second stimulus in the remember-second task.
+This calculation was performed at different time points across the trial, to produce the two traces.
+B. Area under the ROC curve for the first stimulus in the remember-second task.
+C. Area under the ROC curve for the second stimulus in the remember-first task.
+D. Area under the ROC curve for the second stimulus in the remember-second task.

+Fig. S9 – Supplement to Figure 5.
+Percentage of Explained Variance analysis.
+A. Mean PEV value across task-responsive neurons with excitatory effects of stimulation, in the control and stimulation conditions (n=54).
+Each point represents the PEV value across conditions that varied the location of the first stimulus, in the remember-first task.
+This calculation was performed at different time points across the trial for the control and NB-stimulation conditions, to produce the two traces.
+B. Mean PEV value for varying locations of the second stimulus, in the remember-second task.
+C. Mean PEV value for task (remember-first vs. remember-second).